Skip to main content

 These numbers should make everyone in Asia pay attention.
 The region faces a chronic shortage of mental health professionals, with some countries reporting fewer than one psychiatrist per 100,000 people.
 AI chatbots are filling a gap that health systems have ignored for decades.

-Why People Choose a Bot Over a Human
+Why Millions Choose Bots Over Human Therapists

-The reasons are not mysterious.
+The reasons aren't mysterious.
 Mental health care in most of Asia is expensive, scarce, and carries significant social stigma.
-An AI chatbot is available at 3am, does not judge, and costs nothing or next to nothing.
-For millions of young people across India, the Philippines, and Indonesia, a chatbot is not a second choice.
-It is the only accessible option.
+An AI chatbot is available at 3am, doesn't judge, and costs nothing or next to nothing.

 Platforms like Wysa, which was built in India, have attracted millions of users across the region.
-Woebot, Flourish, and the mental health features built into ChatGPT and Gemini are seeing surging adoption, particularly among Gen Z and millennial users who grew up communicating through screens.
+Woebot, Flourish, and the mental health features built into ChatGPT and Gemini are seeing surging adoption, particularly amongst Gen Z and millennial users who grew up communicating through screens.

 "AI, neuroscience, and data are fuelling personalised mental health care at a scale that traditional therapy cannot match." - American Psychological Association, Trends Report, January 2026